SylwiaGrudkowska/JDemetra-documentation/pages/theory/SA_lin.md

 [^9]: GÓMEZ, V., and MARAVALL, A. (1997).
 [^10]: Dummy variable is the variable that takes the values 0 or 1 to indicate the absence or presence of some effect.
 [^11]: GÓMEZ, V., and MARAVALL, A. (2010).
 [^12]: Parsimonious models are those which have a great deal of explanatory power using a relatively small number of parameters.
 Balanced models are models for which the order of the combined AR and differencing operators is equal to the order of the combined MA operator (see GÓMEZ, V., and MARAVALL, A. (1997)).
 A model is said to be more balanced than a competing model if the absolute difference between the total orders of the AR plus differencing and MA operators is smaller for one model than another.
-For description of the (hannan-rissanen-algorithm)[../theory/SA_lin.html#Hannan-Rissanen algorithm] see HANNAN, E.J., and RISSANEN, J. (1982), GÓMEZ, V., and MARAVALL, A. (2001b).
+For description of the Hannan-Rissanen algorithm see he respective section above, a well as HANNAN, E.J., and RISSANEN, J. (1982), GÓMEZ, V., and MARAVALL, A. (2001b).
 [^15]: GÓMEZ, V., and MARAVALL, A. (2001b).
 [^16]: MARAVALL, A. (2000).
 [^17]: ‘X-13ARIMA-SEATS Reference Manual’ (2015).